Brand identity, iconography, UI/UX design + merchandise

 Responsive website

 The final design incorporates animation and micro-interactions to delight the user and capture interest.
 This mobile-friendly site makes ordering meals on-the-go, easy, friendly and convenient.
-On the menu, diet, allergen and nutrition info can be accessed quickly as overlays so that info can be quickly skimmed without having to wait for a new page load.
+Information can be accessed quickly as overlays for easy skimming without having to wait for a new page load.

 Micro-interactions